Poorvigup/tiktak_game/README.md

 # 🚀 Features
 Two-Player Mode: Play against a friend on the same device.<br>
-Game Logic: Automatically checks for winners and updates the score.
+Game Logic: Automatically checks for winners and updates the score.<br>
-User Interface: Simple and intuitive design for easy navigation and gameplay.
+User Interface: Simple and intuitive design for easy navigation and gameplay.<br>
-Responsive: Optimized for both Android and iOS devices.
+Responsive: Optimized for both Android and iOS devices.<br>
-Reset: Allows you to restart the game at any time.
+Reset: Allows you to restart the game at any time.<br>

 ## Getting Started